 “Metabolic syndrome” is a health term you may not have heard of—but it can be quite dangerous if not addressed.
 Metabolic syndrome refers to a combination of at least three metabolic risk factors that increase your likelihood of having diabetes, heart disease or stroke.
 These risk factors can include hypertension, obesity (particularly around the waistline), high blood sugar, high triglyceride levels or a low HDL cholesterol level.
-The more of these But there’s a solid defense right in your local produce aisle: avocado!
+But there’s a solid defense right in your local produce aisle: avocado!

 Iranian researchers have found that avocado has the power to fight metabolic syndrome by positively affecting LDL and HDL cholesterol, as well as triglycerides.
 The review, published in the Phytotherapy Research journal, concluded that avocados also have anti-diabetic and anti-obesity qualities.
 The fruit’s superfood status rests in its source of carotenoids, vitamins, fiber and good fat (monounsaturated).
 According to California Avocados, the fruit acts as a “nutrient booster” by helping the body absorb more fat-soluble nutrients in foods that are eaten alongside avocado.
 The fats in avocado also support healthy blood flow and help to lower blood pressure, which can improve brain function.
 (Read more on IIN’s blog post, “5 Healthy Foods You Need to Focus.”